gdgcloudkol/gccd-event-app/README.md

 <br>

-# CCD Kolkata 2022
+# CCD Kolkata Event App

-This repo contains source code for the official Flutter app of Cloud Community Days Kolkata 2022.
+This repo contains source code for the official Flutter app of Cloud Community Days Kolkata.

 <!-- TABLE OF CONTENTS -->
 <details>